Red Flag Laws Are a Way to Act Before Threats Are Carried Out

 There have been many cases of people making threats toward schools involving firearms.

-John agrees with this fact based on
+Writers agree with this fact based on

 I think The Baltimore Sun is more than established enough to be credible for this basic level of reporting